tmhughes81/author_cluster/README.md

 # author_cluster
 WebApp to visualize clusters of authors utilizing TF-IDF

+# Development Status
+**Minimal Development Completed**!
+As of this update, this project only deploys a basic Django shell, with no internals.
+Watch this space for updates on development status.

 # Deployment
 There is no current publicly available running instance of this WebApp.
 However, you are free to deploy your own version of it to any hosting service that can take a